Unraveling SloppyLemming’s operations across South Asia

 Of particular interest, Cloudforce One has observed concerted efforts by SloppyLemming to target Pakistani police departments and other law enforcement organizations.
 Separately, there are indications that the actor has targeted entities involved in the operation and maintenance of Pakistan’s sole nuclear power facility.
 Outside of Pakistan, SloppyLemming’s credential harvesting has focused primarily on Sri Lankan and Bangladeshi government and military organizations, and to a lesser extent, Chinese energy and academic sector entities.

-Mitigating SloppyLemming Activity
+Mitigating SloppyLemming activity

 Upon discovery of SloppyLemming threat activity, Cloudforce One took a series of steps to disrupt the threat actor's operations.
 We developed, tested, and deployed new detections on the Cloudflare platform to identify and mitigate the actor’s activity.
 In total, we mitigated 13 Workers, and we also notified other cloud services that were leveraged in SloppyLemming operations.